Luca Toni: Personal life

 In 2010, Toni stated that he was a Catholic.

 Toni is married to Italian model Marta Cecchetto.
 Their son was stillborn on 1 June 2012.
 Their daughter Bianca was born in June 2013.
 On 30 July 2014, a second son, Leonardo, was born in Florence.

 In March 2015, German authorities sued Toni for €1.7 million in unpaid taxes to the Catholic Church.
 That July, he sued his former tax adviser for the same amount, claiming that he had been registered without prior knowledge as a Roman Catholic in Germany and thus had paid taxes to the Church in conflict with his own beliefs.
 In December, he received a payout of €1.25 million when the court found in his favour.

-In 2019, he stated that he has center-right political views and that he is a supporter of anti-illegal immigrant politician Matteo Salvini, joining him on stage during a rally in Modena.
+In 2019, he stated that he has center-right political views and that he is a supporter of anti-immigrant politician Matteo Salvini, joining him on stage during a rally in Modena.